 Without realistic cash inflows and outflows the cash forecasts will not be relevant.
-Budgets should therefore be prepared taking into account debt collection ratio's and actual expenditure patterns to avoid the misconceptions that cash funds are available for spending.
+Budgets should therefore be prepared taking into account debt collection ratio's and

 3.4 Investing

 3.4.1 Statutory guidelines with respect to permitted investments

 The Minister of Provincial and Local Government may with the concurrence of the Minister of Finance by notice in the Government Gazette determine instruments or investments other than those referred to below in which the Sedibeng District Municipality may invest (Local Government Transition Act No. 209 of 1993, section 9, paragraph (b)):